PaddlePaddle/Parakeet/README.md

 ### Install PaddlePaddle

 See [install](https://www.paddlepaddle.org.cn/install/quick) for more details.
-This repo requires paddlepaddle's version is above 1.7.
+This repo requires paddlepaddle 1.7 or above.

 ### Install Parakeet